 In combination with igus® Robot Control, your robots reach a speed of up to 0.5m per second.

-Plugin interface: igus Robot Control provides a plug-in interface.
-It makes it possible to connect, for example, image processing systems or PLC components.
-With various defined functions, the plug-ins represent a bridge between programme execution in the control system software and external systems.
+Plug-in interface: igus® Robot Control provides a plug-in interface.
+It enables, e.g. the connection of image processing systems or PLC components.
+With various defined functions, the plug-ins represent a bridge between program execution in the control system software and external systems.
 For example, integrated cameras can automatically transmit target positions to the robot control system.
 The plug-ins can be provided by igus®, or they can be created on a project-specific basis.

 The virtual box settings limit the range of movement of the robot arm.
 This functionality helps to avoid mechanical damage and simplifies programming according to the application.
 If a programme is executed that violates the virtual box, it is stopped with an error message.